mseckykoebel/ivy/client/README.md

 1. **📚 Extensive, historical course catalogue**: Ivy supports searching for courses from as far back as 2004.
 Plan and record courses from any year or quarter in the past fifteen years.
 Instant next-quarter support - all real-time
 2. **🗓 Calendar view**: plan out a single quarter at NU by selecting courses based on year and quarter.
 Add and remove as many courses as you want
 3. **📖 Schedule view**: plan out your entire time at NU with our schedule view.
 We support an unlimited number of quarters
-4. **👀 Detailed course view**: Ivy knows as much as CAESAR: class number, enrollment capacity, enrollment requirements, and the name, phone, and office hours of the instructor.
+4. **👀 Detailed course view**: Ivy knows as much as CAESAR: class number, enrollment capacity, enrollment requirements, and the name, phone, and office hours of the instructor
 5. **🔐 Authentication**: pick up where you left off with storage and retrieval of calendar and schedule view.
 Your information is totally anonymous to our developers.
 No more saving links
 6. **🦹‍♂️ Superuser**: view and use Ivy without signing in.
 Search our entire knowledge base of past courses with no login friction
 7. **👑 Major and minor support**: enter up to one major and minor.
 In a future version of Ivy, this will be used to recommend courses to you
 8. **💙 Home-grown**: Ivy's a joint development effort between Raiso (https://raiso.org), and Northwestern IT.
 This means it'll last as long as NU does.
-Ivy isn't a side project - it's designed to be used by NU students for the rest of time.
+Ivy isn't a side project - it's designed to be used by NU students for the rest of time

 ### Ivy v1.1 - November 1st, 2022